 FROM CHENNAI TO MUMBAI - A PICTORIAL SUMMARY FOR

-MY (STILL) SUPER BUSY FAMILY
+MY (STILL) SUPER BUSY FAMILY AND FRIENDS.

 This man is piercing my nose.
 It was as painful and awkward as it looks.